jayeshgavale02/MissTrack/README.md

 # 📁 **MissTrack: Missing Persons Tracking System**

 ## 📝 **Overview**
-**TrackP** is an advanced AI-driven project designed to tackle the growing issue of missing persons globally.
+**MissTrack** is an advanced AI-driven project designed to tackle the growing issue of missing persons globally.
 It leverages cutting-edge machine learning algorithms and computer vision techniques to analyze video surveillance footage and image datasets for precise facial recognition.
 The system performs geospatial analysis to narrow down search areas, providing law enforcement agencies with real-time alerts and geolocation data.

 ---